byllynho/SellBackMart/docs/user_stories.md

   - Status: xxx

 - US Create a User Account
-  - Description: As a User, I want to be able to create a account for myself, so that I can interact with other Users.
+  - Description: As a User, I want to be able to create an account for myself, so that I can interact with other Users.
   - Estimate: xxx
   - Priority: xxx
   - Status: xxx